kuriringohankamehameha/Network-Programming-C/README.md

 * This program implements a TCP Echo Server having a maximum limit of a certain number of concurrent clients, and makes further clients wait until any one of them disconnects.
 The Server calls `fork()` per client and a System V Semaphore is used for keep track of the number of clients for IPC.

+### 9. N-Channel Stop and Wait Protocol

+* This program simulates an N-channel stop and wait protocol as a File Transfer Mechanism between a client and a server.
+This utilizes concurrent TCP connections and packet retransmission based on sequence numbers.

 ### 9. UDPChatter

 * This program implements UDP Multicasting.
 There is no requirement of an explicit server.
 This is used in local network application like **DC++**.
 This is a Chat application which has a single room, where participants can enter and exit.
 Common messages are displayed in the main box, while explicit messages can be sent using channels.